 Raising piglets on your farm

-.
-The piglets will be 6 weeks old.
-The price is $160 and you have to pay when you reserve.
-If you take 10 or more, the price is $150.
+We sell only pure Berkshire piglets for sale.
+We ask $250 at three weeks.
+You have to pay when you reserve.
+If you take 10 or more, the price is $220.
 We castrate but do not dock tails or teeth.
+Our genetiques are crazy.

 Follow the schedule below to feed these piglets.